How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 Copper Canyon Railway View, Mexico

-Ideally, we wanted to use Chepe Regional for the entire trip as it’s cheaper and has many more stations you can choose to stop at.
-This didn’t work with our itinerary so we decided to book Chepe Regional from Creel to Divisadero/ Posada Barrancas and then Chepe Express for the most scenic stretch from Posada Barrancas to El Fuerte.
+Ideally, we wanted to use El Chepe Regional for the entire trip as it’s cheaper and has many more stations you can choose to stop at.
+This didn’t work with our itinerary so we decided to book El Chepe Regional from Creel to Divisadero/ Posada Barrancas and then Chepe Express for the most scenic stretch from Posada Barrancas to El Fuerte.

 Booking El Chepe Train Tickets